Tetrakern/fictioneer/INSTALLATION.md

 ![Customizer HSL Sliders](repo/assets/customizer_move_title_logo.jpg?raw=true)

 In order to move the title or logo, you need a bit of custom CSS.
-This can be added directly under **Customize > Additional CSS**.
+This can be added directly under **Appearance > Customize > Additional CSS**.
 Depending on whether you have a logo or not, you will have one of the following HTML/CSS combinations (and then some, but this is the relevant part).

 What you are interested in are the `position`, `transform`, and/or `text-align` properties. `transform` changes the origin point (kinda) of the element, which is normally the top-left corner, so that it can be better offset.
 The `text-align` only works on the title.
 If you overwrite those values, you can move the element or text around.
 If you want to offset from the right or bottom, you need to add `top: unset;` or `left: unset;` or both.
 Make sure the title or logo still fits on mobile.
 See references for [position](https://developer.mozilla.org/en-US/docs/Web/CSS/position), [transform](https://developer.mozilla.org/en-US/docs/Web/CSS/transform), and [text-align](https://developer.mozilla.org/en-US/docs/Web/CSS/text-align).